romainfrezier/romainfrezier/README.en.md

 ## 👋 Hi there, I'm Romain Frezier !

-📚 I am in 4th year of engineering school in Computer Science and Management, at Polytech Montpellier, France.
-Expected graduation: June 2024.
+📚 I am in 5th (and last) year of engineering school in Computer Science and Management, at [Polytech Montpellier](https://www.polytech.umontpellier.fr/images/ecole/Plaquettes/SPECIALITE_IG_2018_EN.pdf), France.
+Expected graduation: September 2024.

 🏔 Originally from Haute-Savoie in France, I am passionate about sports and more particularly mountain sports such as hiking, ski touring, trail running...

 📷 During my outings in the mountains, I love to photograph the landscapes!
 You can find some of my pictures [here](https://www.instagram.com/mountainpeaktures/).

+🎯 I'm currently looking for a **6-month end-of-study internship** between March 1 and August 31, 2024.
+I'm mainly looking in the Lake Geneva area, in order to get closer to the mountains I love so much.

 ---